Amortized Analysis via Coalgebra: Coalgebra Morphisms as Generalized Potential Functions

-\end{enumerate} The generalized potential function $\Phi : \underline{\implObj} \to \String$ is simply the inclusion, ``flushing'' any data remaining in the buffer.
 This shows that buffering can be understood as an amortized implementation of printing strings in real time.
 Using the state monad in place of the writer monad, this technique can be adapted to support buffering of arbitrary state. \end{example}

 From this perspective, we may move beyond the writer monad, amortizing other effects.
 For any strong monad $T$, it is also the case that $T(\Writer{(-)})$ forms a monad, where $\Cost$ is an arbitrary monoid for cost.
 We now consider working with coalgebras in the category of $T(\Writer{(-)})$-algebras for various choices of $T$.